imbue-ai/untitled-ai.github.io/_posts/2021-05-19-podcast-episode-11-vincent-sitzmann.md

 🤖 “All computer vision should be 3D computer vision.
 Our world is a 3d world.”

 <br>
 *The full transcript is coming soon.
+Below are the show notes.
 As always, please [feel free to reach out](https://twitter.com/kanjun) with feedback, ideas, and questions!*
 <!--more-->
 <br />